mohit-k-s/meteo/README.md

 - React and Leaflet.js communities

 ## Note for the file dmrc.json
 This was populated via scipts and is available as a public infrastructure information.
-For some i had to use my own data as i could not find it in the public domain.
 I used google maps and corrected each and every coordinate.
 These are all correct as of now.
 Hope it helps someone else